Skip to content

 Step 3: write the worker

-This is the piece I spend the most time on, because it’s where the pattern actually lives.
+This is where the pattern actually lives.

 func (p *Pool) worker() {